Ecuador Resort Eco-Lodge

 Driving your own Vehicle

-You do not need a four wheel drive to get here, even the smallest rent-a-cars make it, but the road can be extremely rough.
+Between 2012-2018 there has been major road work in the area, most of the loop is now paved.
+You no longer need a four wheel drive to get here, even the smallest rental cars can easily make it, but the road can be rough.

 Cell Phone Coverage